 Heather Moore was born and raised in North Carolina.
 (Yes, she is a Southern Belle.)
 She became a radiology technologist in 2002.
 Her first job as a Rad Tech was for a very busy hospital in Charlotte.
 Heather moved around for a few years trying out different places and hospitals to work at, before finally settling in beautiful Southern California.

-Heather switched job scenery when she started working for Precision Chiropractic in 2013.
+Heather switched job scenery when she started working for Well Connected Chiropractic in 2013.
 Now not only is she the X-ray Tech for the office she is also the office manager.

 Heather is a busy mom of 2 boys and 1 girl.
 Her hobbies include maintaining the crazy cat lady status and being a soccer mom minus the minivan.